x-tool/odm/README.md

 # xodm - sql & nosql odm

-xodm is a pure Go orm for SQL or NoSQL. xodm is different from other orm or odm because it make for compatible SQL or NoSQL to simplify develop.
+xodm is a pure Go odm for SQL or NoSQL. xodm is different from other orm or odm because it make for compatible SQL or NoSQL to simplify develop.

-One Second Learn
+Five Seconds Learn
 ```go
 client := NewClient("postgresql", connectionConf)
 db := client.Database("x")